 Author | (L.) Britton | |

 Distribution | This species is what used to be called G. macreei, which in many older references and manuals was lumped into G. volubilis in the "old" and broad sense.
-G. volubilis in the "new" sense is restricted in NC to maritime and near-maritime situations, rarely further inland.
-Our map extends much too far inland and needs to be re-populated using Wilbur (1963) and RAB.
+G. volubilis in the "new" sense is most often found in NC in maritime and near-maritime situations, and much less numerous farther inland, perhaps just west to Hertford and Sampson counties.

 This is a mostly Coastal Plain species, ranging north to southeastern VA, and south to southern FL and west to eastern TX. | |